Blue Christmas (song): Initial recordings and major versions

 Elvis Presley cemented the status of "Blue Christmas" as a rock-and-roll holiday classic by recording it for his 1957 LP Elvis' Christmas Album.
-Presley's version is notable musicologically as well as culturally in that the vocal group the Jordanaires (especially in the soprano line, sung by Millie Kirkham) replace many major and just minor thirds with neutral and septimal minor thirds, respectively.
+Presley's version is notable musicologically as well as culturally in that the backing vocal group, the Jordanaires (especially in the soprano line, sung by Millie Kirkham), replace many major and just minor thirds with neutral and septimal minor thirds, respectively.
 In addition to contributing to the overall tone of the song, the resulting "blue notes" constitute a musical play on words that provides an "inside joke" or "quail egg" to trained ears.
 "Blue Christmas" was also included on a 1957 45 EP (Extended Play) entitled Elvis Sings Christmas Songs (EPA-4108), which also included "Santa Bring My Baby Back (To Me)" on side one, with "Santa Claus Is Back in Town" and "I'll Be Home for Christmas" on side two.
 Presley's original 1957 version was released as a commercially available single for the first time in 1964.
 This single was also a hit in the United Kingdom, reaching No. 11 on the British singles chart during the week of December 26, 1964.

-On January 1, 2021, the British Phonographic Industry certified the single with a Gold award, reflecting sales in the UK in excess of 400,000 copies since its release in 2004.
-On Billboard magazine's January 5, 2019 edition, the song reached the #40 position inside the Billboard Hot 100, the latter for the first time since its release in 1964.
+In December 2023, the British Phonographic Industry certified the single with a platinum award, reflecting sales and streams in the UK in excess of 600,000 units since its release in 2004.
+On Billboard magazine's January 5, 2019 edition, the song reached the number 40 position on theBillboard Hot 100, the latter for the first time since its release in 1964.

-The rock band The Beach Boys recorded a version featuring Brian Wilson on lead vocals, releasing it in the United States on November 16, 1964, in two separate formats simultaneously:

-(a) the B-side of "The Man with All the Toys" single.

-(b) a track on The Beach Boys' Christmas Album.

-The song also appears in the 1974 Rankin/Bass animated special, The Year Without a Santa Claus.
-In the cartoon, Santa is considering skipping Christmas one year, thinking no one believes in him, and there is very little good will on the planet.
-Children around the world respond by sending Santa presents, and one little girl sends him a letter, telling Santa it will be a "blue Christmas" without him, while the song plays, and is sung by a little girl.